 Investments in subsidiaries are accounted for at cost in the separate financial statements of Adelaide Airport Limited.

-(c) Revenue recognition
+Adelaide Airport Limited Notes to the consolidated financial statements 30 June 2015 (continued)

 Revenue is measured at the fair value of the consideration received or receivable.
 Amounts disclosed as revenue are net of returns, trade allowances and amounts collected on behalf of third parties.
 The Group recognises revenue when the amount of revenue can be reliably measured, it is probable that future economic benefits will flow to the entity and specific criteria have been met for each of the Group's activities as described below.
 Revenue is recognised for the major business activities as follows: